wikimedia/eventgate/README.md

 schema URIs in the events themselves.
 Every event should contain a URI to the JSONSchema for the event.  `EventValidator` will extract and use those URIs to look up (and cache) those schemas to use for event validation.
-The `EventValidator` instance used by the default Eventbus can request schcema URIs from the local filesystem with `file://` or an `http://` based URIs.
+The `EventValidator` instance used by the default Eventbus can request schema URIs from the local filesystem with `file://` or an `http://` based URIs.
 The field in the each event where the schema URI is located is configurable with the `schema_uri_field` config.
 When an event is received, the schema URI will be extracted from the `schema_uri_field`.
-The JSONSchema at the URI will be downloaded used to validate the event.
-The extracted schema URI can configurable be prefixed with `schema_base_uri` and suffixed with `schema_file_extension`.
+The JSONSchema at the URI will be downloaded and used to validate the event.
+The extracted schema URI can optionally be prefixed with `schema_base_uri` and suffixed with `schema_file_extension`.
 The default `schema_uri_field` is '$schema'.
 If you use the defaults, all of your events should have a `$schema` field set to a resolvable schema URI.
 IMPORTANT: The event's schema URI should match